 Food and beverages, TV, telephone, newspapers, and Wi-Fi.
 Open to passengers of various airlines and companies as stated at the entrance of the lounge.
 All other passengers pay a one time pass for EUR 32 (debit or credit card).

-Pier A, airside, departures, level 2, near gate 42
+Location: Main Terminal, after security, Pier A, departures, level 2, near Gate 42

 Opening hours: 05:00-21:00 daily

 Snacks, drinks, Wi-Fi.
 Available to entitled Brussels Airlines and Star Alliance passengers.

 Location: Main Terminal, after security, Pier A, T-Zone, near Gate 72